lanl/pyDNMFk/README.md

 <br>

 [pyDNMFk](https://github.com/lanl/pyDNMFk) is a software package for applying non-negative matrix factorization in a distributed fashion to large datasets.
-It has the ability to minimize the difference between reconstructed data and the original data through various norms (Frobenious, KL-divergence).
-Additionally, the Custom Clustering algorithm allows for automated determination for the number of Latent features
+It can minimize the difference between reconstructed data and the original data through various norms (Frobenius, KL-divergence).
+Additionally, the Custom Clustering algorithm allows for automated determination for the number of Latent features.

 <div align="center", style="font-size: 50px">